gkaramanis1/note-taker/README.md

   - [Questions](#questions)

 ## Description
 This application was created using express.js and is used for note taking.
+When writing and adding a note, each one will be given a unique id when it is saved in the db.json file.

 ## Installation
 Need to install express.js and path module.